Meehan-Perkins Duo / Ensemble Signal - United States

 Doug Perkins specializes in new works for percussion as a chamber musician and soloist.
 His performances have been described as, “terrific, wide-awake and strikingly entertaining” by the Boston Globe and “brilliant” by the New York Times.
 He has appeared at Carnegie Hall, Lincoln Center, the Brooklyn Academy of Music, the Spoleto USA Festival, the Ojai Festival and the World Expo in Lisbon, Portugal.
 He was a founder of So Percussion and is presently hard at work with the Meehan/ Perkins Duo.

 Commissioning and collaborating of new work is important to Doug.
 He works regularly with such composers as David Lang, Steve Reich, Paul Lansky, John Luther Adams, Nathan Davis, Larry Polansky, and Joseph Schwantner.
-He also performs regularly with groups such as the International Contemporary Ensemble, Signal, Alarm Will Sound, Camerata Pacifica, Collage New Music, eighth blackbird, Max Roach’s M’ Boom, and the electronica duo Matmos.
+He also performs regularly with groups such as the International Contemporary Ensemble, Signal, Alarm Will Sound, Camerata Pacifica, Collage New Music, Max Roach’s M’ Boom, and the electronica duo Matmos.

 Lately, Doug has been organizing large-scale percussion events that encourage a sense of community and new ways of experiencing live music.
 To that end, he staged a performance of Iannis Xenakis’ Persephassa in and around Central Park Lake with the audience in rowboats surrounded by percussionists on floating stages and on the shore.
 He also organized a 99 player version of John Luther Adams’ Inuksuit at the Round Top Festival featuring performers from throughout TX and the US.
 He will be doing the JLA in NYC in February at the Park Avenue Armory with an all-star cast and has more in the works.